projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For audio data to be streamed and delivered correctly, the I2S Bundles at either end of an I2S Data Connection shall be configured similarly.
+For audio data to be streamed and delivered correctly, the I2S Bundles at both ends of an I2S Data Connection shall be configured similarly.
 Note that it is possible for I2S Data Connections in an overall audio stream to have their associated I2S Bundles configured differently.
 For example, an intermediate I2S Module that is a sampling rate